JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 ### Edit the ‘sources.list’ to enable partner package updates.

-While Ubuntu open source community has tons of good software tools, there are tons of other good software tools available that might not be fully open source yet available for free via Canonical’s `partner` repository.
+While Ubuntu open source community has tons of great software tools, there are tons of other great software tools available that might not be fully open source yet available for free via Canonical’s `partner` repository.
 So we want to enable access to that repository—so we have direct access—via `aptitude`—to install those tools.
 First, open the `sources.list` file so it can be edited like so:

     sudo nano /etc/apt/sources.list